abrarShariar/crud-with-CodeIgniter/README.md

   - *Register/Sign up* [register new user with unique username]
   - *Login/Sign in* [let registered users sign in using valid password]

+# Configure with your application:

+**Change the folder name to *crud* and place it under the htdocs folder of your Xampp installation directory**<br> Now Follow the steps mentioned below to configure CRUD++ with your application

+###Config Database